dineshmohan24102004/19CS403_JAVA/Module-05/DAY-5/README.md

 # Ex.No:5(E) HAS-A RELATIONSHIP
 ## AIM:

-To implement a  Java Program to Find the Largest or Max Number in Array using has - a relationship.
+To create a base class Calculation with methods for addition and subtraction, extend it with a subclass My_Calculation that adds multiplication, and demonstrate method calls from both classes.
 ## ALGORITHM :
-1. Start the program.
-2. Create a class ArrayData:
+1.Start.

-a.
-Declare an integer array and a variable for size.
+2.Define a class Calculation with an integer variable z.

-b.
-Create a method to read array elements from the user.
-3. Create another class ArrayOperation:
-a.
-Create a method findMax() that accepts an ArrayData object.
-b.
-Loop through the array and find the largest element.
-4. In the main() method of a class Main:
-a.
-Create an object of ArrayData and read the input.
-b.
-Create an object of ArrayOperation and call findMax() by passing the ArrayData object.
-5. Display the largest number.
-6. End the program.
+3.Implement a method addition(int x, int y) in Calculation that calculates and prints the sum of x and y.

+4.Implement a method Subtraction(int x, int y) in Calculation that calculates and prints the difference between x and y.

+5.Define a subclass My_Calculation that extends Calculation.

+6.Add a method multiplication(int x, int y) in My_Calculation that calculates and prints the product of x and y.

+7.In the main method, create an instance of My_Calculation.

+8.Call the inherited methods addition and Subtraction and the subclass method multiplication using the instance.

+9.End.